What to Wear for Comfortable Camping Outfits

 Here are a few suggestions for camping shoes.

 HIKING BOOTS, SHOES, OR TRAIL RUNNERS.
 If you are doing much hiking, you’ll need one of these for the trails.
 Trail runners are great for smooth trails and are a great lightweight option.
 For more rocky terrain, look for a hiking boot or shoe.
-We like these Salomon hiking shoes that feature GORE-TEX, so your feet stay dry even if you get caught in the rain.
+We like these Salomon hiking shoes that feature GORE-TEX, so your feet stay dry even if you’re caught in the rain.
 Don’t forget to invest in quality merino wool socks for comfort and breathability.
-I’m personally a big fan of SmartWool.
+SmartWool is a great brand for wool socks.

 SANDALS WITH AN ANKLE STRAP.
 You can get by with sandals at the campsite as long as they have decent support.
-If you go with something like Chacos or Keens, you can even do shorter hikes in these as well.
+If you go with an outdoor sandal from Teva or Keen, you can even use them for short hikes.

 FLIP-FLOPS.
-These are great for RV camping if you’re walking around the campground or using the RV bathroom facilities.
-Depending on the flip-flop, they may lack the support for rugged campsites.
+These are great for RV camping and are easy to throw on for walking around the campground or using the RV bathroom facilities.
+However, some flip-flops may lack the support needed for rugged campsites.

 WATER SHOES.
 If you are hiking or camping near water, you might want a pair of water shoes for exploring.
-Some sandals, such as Chacos and Keens mentioned above, are waterproof and might work in place of an actual water shoe.
+Some sandals, such as Chacos and Keens, are waterproof and are great for water activities.
 I also like Olukai sandals (pictured above) for water activities where I don’t plan to go swimming.
 I personally find these a little more comfortable than other popular outdoor sandals.

 Now that we’ve covered some of the best items to wear for summer camping, here are a few things to avoid.